2021 Olympics – Despite the empty stadium, Japan will celebrate this baseball gold medal for a long time

 The United States was defeated by Japan 7-6 in 10 innings on Monday, the team’s lone defeat of the Games.

 USA Baseball vs. Japan results: Team USA settles for silver, shut out in gold-medal game vs. Japan

-Team USA will have to settle for silver.
-USA Baseball couldn’t scratch a run over the plate in the gold-medal battle vs. Japan, falling in the gold-medal game 2-0.
-They received their first silver medal to place on the mantle, along with a gold and two bronze medals.
-Don’t blame the pitching: Nick Martinez threw into and out of trouble numerous times throughout the game, keeping Team USA in the contest Instead, Team USA bats kept silent: The squad went 0-4 with runners in scoring position, only one time having a runner on third base whole game.
+Team USA will have to settle for silver in this competition.
+The United States Baseball team was unable to put a run over the plate in the gold-medal game against Japan, dropping 2-0 in the final.
+They brought home their first silver medal to add to their collection, which already included a gold and two bronze medals.
+Don’t point the finger at the pitcher: At several points during the game, Nick Martinez pitched himself into and out of difficulty, keeping Team USA in the game.
+Instead, the bats of Team USA remained deafeningly silent: After going 0-4 with runners in scoring position in the first inning, the club managed just one baserunner on third base the whole game.

-Japan, the host nation, won their first gold medal in baseball, while the United States will be left hunting for their next gold medal – whenever that may come.
+With their first gold medal in baseball, Japan has made history, while the United States will have to wait for their next gold medal, whenever that may be.

 USA vs. Japan baseball score